The Kennel Club Board shall maintain a number of separate registers including:

 d.
 Department for Environment, Food and Rural Affairs (Defra).
 Dogs entering the country either under the existing Quarantine Regulations or the Traded Dogs Regulations (Balai Directive) or the Pet Travel Scheme (PETS), must do so strictly in accordance with Defra Regulations.
 The required documentation should be retained by the person importing the dog, and must be available if requested

 e.
 Dogs already in the United Kingdom, for competition purposes, having obtained an authority to compete (ATC) number, which subsequently become resident in the United Kingdom, will need to be fully registered.
 Applications for registration should be made on application forms provided for that purpose

 15. Dogs being exported

 16. Multiple matings

 19. Dogs with cropped ears

 b.
-Cancellations.—If any dog is registered in contravention of Regulation 19a, or has its ears cropped after registration, the registration will be cancelled as will the registration of the progeny of any such dog.
-Furthermore, the owner at the time of cropping of any such dog may be liable to action under The Kennel Club Rule A11.
+Cancellations. – If any dog is registered in contravention of Regulation 19a, or has its ears cropped after registration, the registration will be cancelled as may the registration of the progeny of any such dog.
+Furthermore, the owner at the time of cropping of any such dog may be liable to action under Kennel Club Rule A11.